duffrind/mapreduce2/README.md

 `python prob6.py files > output6.txt`

-1. Calculate the largest, smallest, and average (mean) population for a state.
+1. Calculate the largest, smallest, and average (mean) population for the states.

 2. Calculate the variance in electricity prices among the states.